cdcepi/DoD-CLI-forecast-data/data-forecasts/README.md

 ### Initial submission

+Contact <dha.ncr.health-surv.mbx.dodflucontest@health.mil> to submit your initial forecast file submission.
+Metadata and optional license files can be emailed directly or added to this repository using a pull request (see instructions below).

 To prepare for the initial submission, fork this repository and clone it to your computer/work station/etc. In the forked repository you created, make a [subdirectory](https://github.com/cdcepi/DoD-CLI-forecast-data/blob/main/data-forecasts/README.md#subdirectory) for your team in the [data-forecasts/](./) folder following the subdirectory [naming convention](https://github.com/cdcepi/DoD-CLI-forecast-data/blob/main/data-forecasts/README.md#subdirectory).
 This is where you will place all your metadata, and